apigee/apigeetool-node/README.md

 `--asynclimit -a`
 (optional) Limit for the maximum number of operations performed concurrently.
-Currently this only affects file uploads in the `deploynodeapp` command.
+Currently this only affects file uploads in the `deployNodeApp` command.
 Defaults to 4.

 `--json  -j`
 (optional) Formats the command's response as a JSON object.